ABbiodiversity/StreamConnectivity/README.md

 ## Example outputs

-Visualization of connectivity status for individual stream scores.
 ![GitHub Logo](/examples/example-watershed.png)

-Visualization of connectivity status aggregate by watershed.
+Figure 1 - The connectivity status for each stream segment within a watershed and the location of all barriers (black dots).

 ![GitHub Logo](/examples/example-connectivity.png)
+Figure 1 - The 2010 connectivity status of all HUC 8 watersheds within Alberta.